vippsas/vipps-partner/README.md

    [open source plugins](https://github.com/vippsas/vipps-plugins)
    on contract for Vipps.

-This document is mainly for platform partners.
+This document is mainly for platform partners, that act _on behalf of_ merchants, using one set of API keys for all merchants: Partner keys.
+Other partners must rely on each merchant's individual API keys.

 Information for PSP (Payment Service Providers) is here:
 [Vipps PSP API](https://github.com/vippsas/vipps-psp-api),